 While the reaction has been mainly positive there are some people who have highlighted caution.
 Dr Gregory Offer from the department of mechanical engineering at the Imperial College warned that the government will have to ‘plan effectively’ to prevent a potential positive turning into a negative.

-Our accident claims and personal injury solicitors may be able to help with your road traffic accident compensation claim.
 If you’ve been in a road traffic accident that wasn’t your fault you may be entitled to claim compensation.
+Our personal injury solicitors may be able to help with your road traffic accident compensation claim.

 Our Personal Injury Solicitors are experts in their field.
-If they take on your potential road traffic accident claim, they will be on hand for help and advice while guiding you through the legal process.
+If we take on your potential road traffic accident claim, we will be on hand for help and advice while guiding you through the legal process.
 Contact First Personal Injury today by ringing 0800 808 9740 or filling out our online form.